dnv-opensource/ship-traffic-generator/docs/source/input_files.rst

 The `common_vector` is the common time vector used on a radar plot.
 The `evolve_time` is the time in minutes for the situation to evolve.
 The `disable_land_check` is a boolean value that determines if the land check should be disabled or not.
+We refer to the paper for more information on these parameters.